What is a concussion?

 - Confusion, extreme sleepiness or trouble waking up

-- Vomiting two or more times
+- Vomiting multiple times

 - Trouble walking or talking

-Concussion resources for parents:
+Concussion resources for coaches and parents:

 Recognizing the unique challenges faced by students recovering from a concussion, Children’s Colorado Concussion Comeback program was developed as a comprehensive resource to help parents and teachers guide students back into the school environment.